Javad Nekounam

-Javad Nekounam (جواد نکونام; born 7 September 1980) is an Iranian retired professional footballer who played as a central midfielder and is the current manager of Foolad FC.
+Javad Nekounam (جواد نکونام; born 7 September 1980) is an Iranian football manager and former player who played as a midfielder.
+He holds the record for the most appearances for the Iranian national team with 149 caps.

-He spent most of his professional career with Pas and Spain's Osasuna, appearing in 197 official games and scoring 31 goals over his two spells with the latter club and also being team captain.
-He also competed in the United Arab Emirates, Kuwait and Qatar, in 18 seasons as a senior.

-Nicknamed Neku, and widely regarded as one of Asia's greatest footballers, Nekounam represented the Iran national team a record of 148 times, playing several major tournaments including two World Cups and four Asian Cups.
+Nicknamed Neku by numerous Iranian football fans, he played as a midfielder, and is also regarded as one of greatest players of the history of Pas.
+Nekounam represented the Iran national team a record of 149 times, playing several major tournaments including two World Cups and four Asian Cups.

 Club career

 Early years

 Nekounam was born in Ray, Iran.
 Having played for Pas Tehran F.C. for several years, appearing in the AFC Champions League with the team, he signed a five-month contract with Al-Wahda F.C. in the United Arab Emirates for US$1 million, in 2005.

 In January 2006, Nekounam joined Al Sharjah SC, although some European clubs such as 1.
 FC Kaiserslautern and Tottenham Hotspur had previously shown interest in him.